Dagupan

 Dagupan is administratively and politically independent from the provincial government of Pangasinan and is only represented by the province's legislative district.
+It is the second most-populous city in the province and in the Ilocos Region, after San Carlos.

-Dagupan is one of the proposed metropolitan area in the Philippines.
+Dagupan is one of the proposed metropolitan areas in the Philippines.
 Metro Dagupan is proposed to include the independent component city of Dagupan, as well as the towns of Binmaley, Calasiao, Lingayen, Manaoag, Mangaldan, Mapandan, San Fabian, San Jacinto, and Santa Barbara.

 Etymology

-The city's name was derived from the local Pangasinan word pandaragupan, meaning "gathering place" as the city has been a regional market center for centuries.
+The city's name was derived from the local Pangasinan word pandaragupan which means gathering place as the city has been a regional market center for centuries.
+The root word is dagop, Pangasinan term of gather.

 History

-Caboloan
+Pangasinan

-During the 15th century, Pangasinan had been the site of an ancient polity called the Caboloan (kingdom of Pangasinan), which sent emissaries to China in 1406–1411.
+Prior to the arrival of the Spanish in the 16th century, the polity of Pangasinan was an ancient coastal region composed of various settlements, whose paramount leaders sent emissaries to China in 1406–1411.

-Spanish Occupation
+Spanish Period

-The area that is now known as Dagupan was described as marshland thickly covered with mangrove and nipa palm trees.
-The natives lived along the shoreline and riverbanks of Calmay, Pantal, and Bonuan.
-But there were also communities in Malued, Lasip, Pogo, and Bacayao.
+The area of what is now known as Dagupan was described as a marshland thickly covered with mangrove and nipa palm trees.
+The natives lived along the shoreline and riverbanks of Calmay, Pantal, and Bonuan; but there were also communities in Malued, Lasip, Pogo, and Bacayao.
 The natives called the area Bacnotan which would later be incorporated into the encomienda of Lingayen that was established in 1583.

 The first long distance railroad in the Philippines connecting Manila and Dagupan was opened on November 24, 1892.

 Japanese occupation

-The Japanese planes bombed in Dagupan in December 1941; Dagupan was occupied by Japanese forces starting in 1942.
+Japanese planes bombed Dagupan in December 1941.
+Dagupan was occupied by Japanese forces starting in 1942.
 The city also served as a wartime capital of Pangasinan.

-Allied Liberation
+Allied liberation

 On January 8–9, 1945, U.S. General Douglas MacArthur landed his amphibious liberation force in the city's "Blue Beach" section in Bonuan Gueset along the shores of Lingayen Gulf.
-From his beachhead in Dagupan, along with those in neighboring towns Lingayen, Binmaley and San Fabian, MacArthur's forces under General Walter Krueger together with the Philippine Commonwealth troops under the Philippine Army and Philippine Constabulary units were able to penetrate Japanese defenses in Luzon island and liberate Filipino and allied prisoners of war near Cabanatuan in the province of Nueva Ecija, and in Manila's University of Santo Tomas, among others.
+From his beachhead in Dagupan, along with those in neighboring towns Lingayen, Binmaley and San Fabian, MacArthur's forces under General Walter Krueger, together with the Philippine Commonwealth units under the Philippine Army and the Philippine Constabulary, penetrated Japanese defenses in Luzon and liberated Filipino and allied prisoners of war near Cabanatuan in the province of Nueva Ecija and in Manila's University of Santo Tomas, among others.